WHAT ARE TRAFFIC CRIME PENALTIES IN FLORIDA?

 Racing on Highways:

-If you or someone you know is facing Traffic crimes charges, you'll want to get in touch with a local criminal defense law firm that has plenty of experience in this specific field.
-Rossen Law Firm has two offices in Broward County, and one in Palm Beach County and has a wealth of experience working on cases in all of South Florida.
+If you or someone you know is facing Traffic crimes charges in South Florida, you'll want to get in touch with a local criminal defense law firm that has plenty of experience in this specific field.
+Rossen Law Firm has two offices in Broward County, and one in Palm Beach County and has a wealth of experience working on traffic crime cases in all of South Florida.
 We will work diligently to get you a favorable outcome.

-Adam and Manny are ready to hear all about your case and tell you how they’d defend your rights in a free strategy session.
+Adam, Manny, David, Susan and our entire award-winning legal team are ready to hear all about your case and tell you how they’d defend your rights in a free strategy session.

 FREE Booklet Resources: